 A part of Schiphol´s digital transformation

 The cooperation has grown considerably over the years, resulting in continuously improved solutions for both the airport and Veovo.
-Today, the partnership plays an important part in Schiphol´s predictive approach and digital transformation initiative.
+Today, the partnership supports Schiphol´s predictive approach and digital transformation initiative.

 “We are working on the development of a data-driven and proactive approach towards performance management.
 Having accurate data available on a variety of processes is key.
-Therefore, we see developments towards a wider network of different sensors and combining information collected by a variety of systems.
-We want to work towards connecting the different processes we measure today into one single travel pattern,” ends Eric van´t Veer.
+Therefore, we see developments towards a wider network of sensors and combining information collected by various systems.
+We want to work towards connecting the different processes we measure today into one single travel pattern,”